 Tourism moves much of Japan's economy, and as expected, it will be greatly affected.
 The country receives a large number of visitors, mostly from South Korea, Thailand, Taiwan, Malaysia, the Philippines, Hong Kong.
 Many travel cancellations have been recorded, and much more is expected.
 Foreign visitors to Japan have already dropped 1.1% in January 2020 compared to the same period in 2019.

 The losses would be even greater if one considers maritime tourism.
-Disney has already said that Tokyo Disneyland and Tokyo DisneySea will be temporarily closed as a preventive measure to prevent the spread of the coronavirus.
+Disney has already pronounced that the Tokyo Disneyland it's the Tokyo DisneySea will be temporarily closed as a preventive measure to prevent the spread of the coronavirus.

 What about the Japan Olympics?

-The Tokyo Olympics in 2020 would have an estimated cost of up to $ 16.8 billion.
+The Tokyo Olympic Games in 2020 would have an estimated cost of up to US$ 16.8 billion.
 Much is questioned at the moment whether or not it should be done.
 The event is scheduled to take place from July 24 to August 9, followed by the Paralympic Games from August 25 to September 6.
-In a survey conducted by Kyodo News, a Japanese news agency, showed that about 70% of Japanese people do not want the event to be held on the date originally planned.
+In a survey by Kyodo News, a Japanese news agency, it showed that about 70% of Japanese people do not want the event to be held on the date originally planned.

 Some are the possibilities, the first would be the total cancellation of the games.
 This would bring several losses for all involved, both the government, institutions and companies that have some relationship with the event.
 If that happened, we would only have another Olympics in 2024, in Paris.

 Another possibility would be to postpone it to another date, some months or years from now.
 That was a proposal made publicly by the President of the United States, Donald Trump.
-However, this would involve several factors, such as changing the calendars of sports federations’ events, and changes in the networks of television networks.
+However, this would involve several factors, such as changing the schedules of sports federations 'events, and changes in the networks' television networks.

-In addition to the cost for Japan to keep sports facilities and Olympic Villages closed.
+In addition to the cost to Japan of keeping sports facilities and Olympic Villages closed.
 Another alternative would be to transfer to another country, but that would be the most difficult change to make.

-Everyone loses, regardless of the decision, if the Olympics are not held in the established period, the most affected will be Japan.
-For example, much of the investment in construction and renovation of facilities would be lost, in addition to many contracts for building operation in the event of the event being canceled.
+Everyone loses, but regardless of the decision, if the Olympics is not held in the established period, the most affected will be Japan.
+For example, much of the investment in construction and renovation of facilities would be lost, in addition to many contracts for building operation in case of event cancellation.
 In the specialized press, this figure is already over 28 billion dollars.

-Companies like Coca-Cola, Alibaba, Toyota, Visa, among others have already invested in sponsorships worth more than US $ 1.5 billion.
-And more than $ 3 million has been invested by companies like Google and Canon on the Tokyo Organizing Committee.
+Companies like Coca-Cola, Alibaba, Toyota, Visa, among others, have already invested more than 1.5 billion dollars in sponsorships.
+And more than $ 3 million has been invested by companies like Google and Canon in the Tokyo Organizing Committee.

-Fences of 400,000 foreign tourists were expected in Japan, of which 4.5 million tickets have already been sold, which would bring Japan around 2 billion euros in stays during the event.
+Some 400,000 foreign tourists were expected in Japan, of which 4.5 million of tickets have already been sold, this would bring Japan around 2 billion euros in stays during the event.
 Some 4.2 billion dollars were received from TV stations to have the broadcast rights.
 And as already mentioned, changes in the event would cause major problems in this area.